qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

    theoretical prediction
 -  Report the sampled bitstring :math:`x^*` with the largest observed cost function :math:`C(x^*)`
--  Plot the Historgram of the energies to see whether is indeed concentrates around the prediceted mean
+-  Plot the Histogram of the energies to see whether it indeed concentrates around the predicted mean

 .. code:: ipython3